taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 ```
 </div>

-In order to nginx-mod-lsapi work lsapi.conf should be loaded to NGINX through [Include](https://nginx.org/en/docs/ngx_core_module.html#include) directive.
+In order for nginx-mod-lsapi to work lsapi.conf should be loaded to NGINX through [Include](https://nginx.org/en/docs/ngx_core_module.html#include) directive.

-For more detailed description of the module directives please visit [Configuration reference](./#configuration-references-2).
+For a more detailed description of the module directives please visit the [Configuration reference](./#configuration-references-2).
-For installation guide nginx-mod-lsapi please visit [Installation](./#installation-3).
+For the installation guide for nginx-mod-lsapi please visit [Installation](./#installation-3).

 #### Configuration references